Vargriym/ee-commerce/README.md

 - Polish UI, fix bugs, refactor code

 The general process involved rapid iteration - planning, designing, implementing features in sprints, then refactoring and improving.
 Tailwind CSS allowed fast iteration on UI design.
 Overall an agile approach helped deliver working features quickly and iteratively improve the project.

+## Challenges faced and how I overcame them

+Challenge #1: Integrating multiple technologies

+To overcome this, I broke the project down into logical components and integrated them modularly - Next.js for frontend, Payload CMS for content, Stripe for payments.
+Debugged through thorough error handling and logging.

+Challenge #2: Data fetching for dynamic content

+Used Next.js's getStaticProps, getServerSideProps for API requests.
+Created custom hooks and HTTP utilities to abstract data fetching logic from components.

 ## Features